A veterinarian examines a golden retriever for signs your dog needs probiotics.

 Not all bacteria are created equal, and different strains offer different benefits.
 The best probiotics for dogs contain strains that are specifically studied for their positive effects on canines.
 For example, research from Cornell University shows that Bifidobacterium animalis can be effective for dogs with sudden diarrhea, while Bifidobacterium longum may help ease anxiety.
 Another common one, Lactobacillus acidophilus, is known to improve the quality and frequency of bowel movements.
 Check the product label for these specific names to ensure you’re getting strains that are proven to help.

-Check Storage Requirements and Expiration Dates
+Always Check Storage Rules and Expiration Dates

 To maintain their effectiveness, probiotics need to be handled correctly.
 Heat, moisture, and air can easily kill the delicate live bacteria inside the supplement.
 Always read and follow the storage instructions on the packaging.
 Some formulas need to be refrigerated, while others are fine in a cool, dry pantry.
 It’s also crucial to check the expiration date before you buy and before each use.
 An expired probiotic won’t harm your dog, but it won’t provide any benefits either, as the bacteria will likely be inactive.